deeksha-4/LS-Neural-Networks-NLP/Week4/README.md

 Large Language Models, like transformers, represent a substantial advancement in neural networks for comprehending language intricacies.
 Self-attention empowers them to process entire sentences holistically rather than sequentially word by word.
 This capability enables words to derive meaning from others in a sophisticated, interwoven manner, leading to high proficiency in tasks like translation, where understanding word context is paramount.

-Most LLMs nowadays use transformer architecture, and the terms are used quite interchangeably.
-The major difference that LLMs have in comparision to traditional language models is that at such massive scales with large amounts of training data, these models have now started to exhibit "emergent properties" like **zero-shot learning**, where models are now able to perform tasks they were never explicitly trained for with remarkable proficiency.
+Most LLMs nowadays use transformer architecture, and the terms are quite often used interchangeably.
+The major difference that LLMs have in comparision to traditional language models is that at such massive scales with large amounts of training data, these models start to exhibit "emergent properties" like **zero-shot learning**, where models are able to perform tasks they were never explicitly trained for with remarkable proficiency.

 - [**An introductory guide to LLM**](https://research.aimultiple.com/large-language-models/)
 - [**Geeks for Geeks article on LLM**](https://www.geeksforgeeks.org/large-language-model-llm/)